 CAN I STILL GO TO HEAVEN IF I DON’T GET BAPTIZED?

 Absolutely.
 Confessing your sins to God and proclaiming Jesus as your Lord and Savior are what get you into Heaven.
 Baptism is simply the next step in your Christian faith.
 Getting baptized is like wearing a wedding ring – it’s the outside symbol of the commitment you made in your heart.
 (Romans 10:9)

-When arriving on campus prior to the service you are scheduled, check in at the canopy outside the south entrance.
+When arriving on campus prior to the service you are scheduled, be sure to check in.
 You will receive your name tag and any additional instructions.

-Dry towel, a complete change of clothes & undergarments, flip-flops and necessary toiletries.
+Dry towel, complete change of clothes & undergarments, flip flops, and necessary toiletries.
 All the above items should be in a bag with your name clearly marked.

 Yes.
 Colossians 2:12 states that baptism symbolizes our being buried with Christ, dying in the flesh (going underwater) and then being raised with Him as we are born again (coming up out of the water).
 This also means we do not baptize babies.